hust-aims/hust-aims.github.io/index.md

 #### **News**
+- Our paper "Secret Caching Sauce for High-Performance Secure Memory" is accepted by HPCA 2026.
+Congratulations to Xu Jiang, Xueliang Wei and Yifei Qu.
+- Our paper "LPAQMP: Multilayer Parallel Design for LPAQ Compression" is accepted by DCC 2026.
+Congratulations to Panyue Wei.
+- Our paper "Data Distribution-Aware Analog/Digital Conversion Strategy for Energy-Efficient Memristive In-Situ Accelerators" is accepted by DATE 2026.
+Congratulations to Taoming Lei.
 - Our paper "An IR drop-robust Mapping Method for Reliable Memristive Accelerators" is accepted by DATE 2026.
 Congratulations to Jinpeng Liu.
 - Our paper "ICON-NIV: A Generalized Method for Mitigating the Impacts of IR Drop and Nonlinear I-V Effect in eNVM-based Accelerators" is accepted by TACO 2025.
 Congratulations to Jinpeng Liu.
 - Our paper "RBC: A Randomness-Resistant Block-Grained Compaction" is accepted by TACO 2025.
 Congratulations to Tianqi Zhan.